and the birth of Gen X film art

 Act One introduced Jimmy and Adrian first-the latter wearing a Wicked black dress-who were met at the mirrorworld Munchkinland nightclub soon after the alien invader experienced its first psychedelic infrared high, linking them to the twilit alien drug fiend and implying that they, too, were twilit, alien, drug addicted and fiendish.
 Indeed, this implicit link to the alien was reaffirmed by the fact that on this first meeting the dapper and sneering Jimmy-who evoked both Rutger Hauer’s renegade replicant leader, Roy Batty, and the equally well dressed and sneering Gaff (played by Edward J. Olmos) in BLADE RUNNER-immediately pestered Adrian for some more of the heroin that we had just experienced the vampiric alien invader enjoying back at the penthouse apartment.
 Unable to score with Adrian, Jimmy turned to his sinister left to address Margaret.

 Intriguingly, all we initially saw of Margaret was the back of her peroxide blonde head, a lack of a face and eye contact that immediately implied that she was non-human and, hence, alien.
-The non-human and alien nature of Margaret was reaffirmed when the POV switched to a closeup of her face and we saw that she was a peroxide New Wave blonde caricature of a peroxide Hollywood blonde with a heavily whitened and neo-indigenous painted face.
+The non-human and alien nature of Margaret was reaffirmed when the POV switched to a closeup of her face and we saw that she not only looked like the twin sister of Jimmy but was a peroxide New Wave blonde caricature of a peroxide Hollywood blonde with a heavily whitened and neo-indigenous painted face.
 Significantly, her mouth was slightly open, showing off the tips of her canines like a vampin’ vampire.
 This vampiric sight evoked the alien invader’s vampiric draining of the heroin back at her penthouse apartment, implicitly also linking Margaret to the alien drug fiend like Jimmy and preparing us for the symbiotic and vampiric alien mayhem to come.
 Intriguingly, Margaret’s face was soft and round in this first creepy encounter, implying that Carlisle’s double was initially playing Margaret rather than the lean and long faced Carlisle.
 Margaret’s face was also as still and unnatural as the face mask back on the wall of the penthouse suite, a link reinforced by Margaret’s unreadable, unblinking and perhaps drugged up eyes and her red and blue neo-indigenous face paint that recalled the pinkish red and blue neon haloes around the face mask.

 Significantly, Margaret also evoked Darryl Hannah’s equally tall, beautiful, mysterious, almost human and alienated replicant Pris in a fake blonde fright wig that masked Hannah’s naturally long blonde hair in BLADE RUNNER, a fitting link as Pris was part of the group of offworld replicants that returned to Earth and were hunted down by Deckard in the Sir Scott film, making the replicants also extraterrestrial as well as alienated-and addicted to, in their case to life.
 Thus, it was also fitting that Margaret soon invited Jimmy back to her penthouse suite to use drugs, for it reminded us that Pris was invited back to the battered Bradbury Building penthouse suite of J.F.
 Sebastian-played by William Sanderson-soon after bumping into him in BLADE RUNNER in another reversal of BLADE RUNNER in LIQUID SKY.